raacz/neocitites-raacz/toki-pona/beginner-material/readme.txt

+responsive:
 - ensure mobile styling works.
+- all pages get a word count use word count to determine if the thing needs to not reflow as rows.

+content:
 - finish the sp article
-- rate each theme by a percentage difficulty, sort and iterate by that percentage.
-- add ariacurrent
+- make three quest stories

+accessibility:
 - ensure proper language tagging throughout
 - consider making invisible headings
--ability to check off texts
+- ability to check off texts

+technical:
+- ensure that tok [!] can be replaced with sp [a] in sorting algo
+- convert the partial to just a normal ass layout file
+- rate each theme by a percentage difficulty, sort and iterate by that percentage.

 ideas for theme pages